-- 'Threats' is the most scarcely populated position although it is hard to tell whether the reason for this is that it has become conventional knowledge in the communication industry that scare tactics are not really suited to influence behaviour -and it is used to stir up the target group by invoking guilty conscience about their professional skills that might have become outdated as well as invoking a concern about being able to keep up in general. - The position pursued under 'Personal growth and development' is a constructive style where it is attempted to provide the target group with a solid reason-to-buy by appealing to their desire to develop and grow as human beings in a wide, albeit very personal sense.
+- As can be seen from the chart, there is a large generic crowd communicating the 'reach the top' position, which is a reflection of the fact that the market has to a certain extent bought into the mythology of MBAs from INSEAD and similar schools as a ticket to the corner office, higher salary and greater influence. - The communication reflects the fact that it is aimed at potential students who are deemed to have an affirmative relationship to power and great ambitions, and who are almost exclusively in the 'Modern' segment if characterised according to the Gallup-Kompas terminology.
+However, many providers take a more or less similar approach to the same target group, which means that branding value for the individual player is limited because no one stands out. - The same limited real value applies to the position of 'Hard facts', which is barely a positioning attempt at all as can be seen above.
+Instead, printed advertisements are inserted.
+The only things these advertisements do are to inform about the existence of the education and provide functional facts on curriculum and what the knowledge learned can be used for. - 'Threats' is the most scarcely populated position although it is hard to tell whether the reason for this is that it has become conventional knowledge in the communication industry that scare tactics are not really suited to influence behaviour -and it is used to stir up the target group by invoking guilty conscience about their professional skills that might have become outdated as well as invoking a concern about being able to keep up in general. - The position pursued under 'Personal growth and development' is a constructive style where it is attempted to provide the target group with a solid reason-to-buy by appealing to their desire to develop and grow as human beings in a wide, albeit very personal sense.
 This means that the focus is not on educational skills or USPs for the study programmes or the educational institution but rather on offering of a kind of self-coaching tool.

-RECOMMENDED OVERALL POSITION ON PART-TIME EDUCATION AT THE IT UNIVERSITY
+RECOMMENDED OVERALL POSITION FOR PART-TIME EDUCATION SUB-BRANDS

-As described earlier about the master brand platform, it is not a productive strategy for a small and fairly young player to go where all the big players are already communicating the same messages.
-Therefore, the recommendation is that the IT University should not position itself close to 'Reach the top' where Aarhus University, Aalborg University, Copenhagen Business School, the University of Southern Denmark, IT-Vest, Henley Business School and the Management and Leadership Diploma providers are already stood.
+It is not a productive strategy for a small and fairly young player to go where all the big players are already communicating the same messages.
+Therefore, the IT University should not position itself close to 'Reach the top' where Aarhus University, Aalborg University, Copenhagen Business School, the University of Southern Denmark, IT-Vest, Henley Business School and the Management and Leadership Diploma providers are already stood.